 Brimham Rocks are balancing rock formations on Brimham Moor in North Yorkshire, England.
 The most well-known rock formation being Idol Rock (pictured).

-The Devils Marble’s are located south of Tennant Creek area of Northern Territory in Australia.
-Karlu Karlu as they were originally known are of great cultural and spiritual significance to local Aboriginal people and is one of the oldest religious sites in the world.
+The Devil's Marbles are located south of Tennant Creek area of the Northern Territory in Australia.
+Karlu Karlu as they were originally known is of great cultural and spiritual significance to local Aboriginal people and is one of the oldest religious sites in the world.